 For all other riders or supplemental benefits on life insurance policies or annuity contracts not addressed in Paragraphs B through F above, the riders or supplemental benefits may be valued with the base policy or contract and follow the reserve requirements for the base policy or contract under VM-20, VM-21, VM-22, VM-A and/or VM-C, as applicable.
 For a given rider, the election to include riders or supplemental benefits with the base policy or contract shall be determined at the policy form level, not on a policy-by-policy basis, and shall be treated consistently from year-to-year, unless otherwise approved by the domiciliary commissioner.

-Any supplemental benefits and riders offered on life insurance policies or annuity contracts that would have a material impact on the reserve if elected later in the contract life, such as joint income benefits, nursing home benefits, or withdrawal provisions on annuity contracts, shall be considered when determining reserves using the following principles:
+Any supplemental benefits and riders offered on life insurance policies or annuity contracts that would have a material impact on the reserve (for VM-20 and VM-22) or TAR (for VM-21) if elected later in the contract life, such as joint income benefits, nursing home benefits, or withdrawal provisions on annuity contracts, shall be considered when determining reserves (for VM-20 and VM-22) or reserves and TAR (for VM-21) using the following principles:

 Policyholders with living benefits and annuitization in the same contract will generally use the more valuable of the two benefits.